Good practice exchange library

 - monitoring income and expenditure

 - making recommendations about budget shortfalls, surpluses or variations

 - revising and updating finance by-laws, policies and procedures.

 An office bearer is someone who is a member of a committee or board and has a role with particular functions and responsibilities.
 Office bearers and coordinators are elected at each annual general meeting.

-These role descriptions for office bearers have been developed by Renewal SA for provders to adapt for their own use:
+These role descriptions for office bearers have been developed by SA Housing Authority for providers to adapt for their own use: